 Provide descriptors/keywords to describe your research proposal.
 Complete all subsequent fields using the drop-down menus; choose one that most closely matches your proposal.

 Under this sub-task, you will attach the following documents:

 Attachment: Research proposal

-(Maximum of 4 pages including graphs and images; must follow the specifications found in the instructions provided in Presentation standards for documents)
+(Maximum of 4 pages for English applications and a maximum of 5 pages for French applications including graphs and images; must follow the specifications found in the instructions provided in the Ensure attached documents meet presentation standards section.

 All applicants, including those in the areas of applied research, research-creation, or knowledge translation, must provide a detailed description of their proposed research, addressing the following elements, as applicable:

 - the objectives of the proposed research program